campingtoilette/campingtoilette-shop.github.io/README.md

-# campingtoilette-shop.github.io
+# Trockentrenntoilette.net

-Shop für Campingtoiletten
+This is the repository for [trockentrenntoilette.net](https://www.trockentrenntoilette.net/)